 As you consider raising venture capital for your growing startup, you're probably getting plenty of unsolicited advice.
 And most of it probably is coming from friends and family who have never been in your shoes — in other words, they've never run a company nor tried to raise millions of dollars to advance their dreams.

-Hopefully, at this point you've cultivated a group of advisors who can give you some solid advice, but more than anything you could benefit from the experience of those who have been where you stand.
+Hopefully, at this point you've cultivated a group of advisors who can give you some solid advice, but more than anything, you could also benefit from the experience of those who have been where you are standing.

 In some cases, their advice could conflict because it's important to realize each startup is different, each founder is different and each of you is going to have a unique experience as you go through your fundraising efforts, so you have to find the avenue that works best for you and your company.

-One piece each startup will need is a virtual data room, so after you absorb the lessons from these founders, check back with us to get started with your VDR.
+One tool each startup will need is a virtual data room, so after you absorb the lessons from these founders, check back with us to get started with your VDR.